-- Central Council Tlingit and Haida Indian Tribes of Alaska (CCTHITA62)
+- Central Council Tlingit and Haida Indian Tribes of Alaska (CCTHITA)

-- Inupiat Community of the Arctic Slope (ICAS63)
+- Inupiat Community of the Arctic Slope (ICAS)

-- Ketchikan Indian Community (KIC64)
+- Ketchikan Indian Community (KIC)

-- King Island Native Community65
+- King Island Native Community

-- Knik Tribe66
+- Knik Tribe

 In April 2023, negotiations began between DEED and the Tribal Partners.
 With these negotiations, DEED and the Tribal Partners will provide a report to the legislature that will demonstrate the necessary transformation of our educational system for a fully operational State-Tribal Education Compact School Pilot Program.
+On December 6, the Board reviewed and approved the STEC draft report to the legislature.
+The Board will submit a final report containing recommendations to the legislature relating to State-Tribal education compacting no later than January 31, 2024.